wavesplatform/matcher/README.md

 The Matcher server runs as a separate service and communicates with a Matcher extension on the Node.
 So:

-1. First of all, you need an installed Node.
+1. First, you need an installed Node.
 2. Then you need to install a Matcher extension to the Node and update its configuration.
 This is a bridge between the Matcher server and the Node.
 3. Next you should install Matcher server and properly configure it.
 4. Run the Node, wait until it will be up with the network.